ska-sa/katdal/doc/tuning.rst

 selections) rather than using :meth:`~.DataSet.select` with ``scans='track'``.

+When using MVF v4 one can also pass an `index` parameter to :meth:`katdal.open` which contains an index expression to slice a subset of the data (time and frequency).
+It is more limited than :meth:`DataSet.select` (it can only select contiguous ranges), but if a script is only interested in working on a subset of data, this method can be more efficient and uses less memory.

 Network versus local disk
 -------------------------
 When loading data from the network, latency is typically higher, and so